isabella232/media-analytics.en-1/help/sdk-implement/setup/set-up-ios.md

 # Set up iOS{#set-up-ios}

 * **Obtain valid configuration parameters for the Media SDK -** These parameters can be obtained from an Adobe representative after you set up your analytics account.
-* **Implement ADBMobile for iOS in your application -** For more information about the Adobe Mobile SDK documentation, see [iOS SDK 4.x for Experience Cloud Solutions](https://marketing.adobe.com/resources/help/en_US/mobile/ios/).
+* **Implement ADBMobile for iOS in your application -** For more information about the Adobe Mobile SDK documentation, see [iOS SDK 4.x for Experience Cloud Solutions.](https://marketing.adobe.com/resources/help/en_US/mobile/ios/)

   >[!IMPORTANT]
   >
   >Beginning with iOS 9, Apple introduced a feature called App Transport Security (ATS).
 This feature aims to improve network security by ensuring that your apps use only industry-standard protocols and ciphers.
 This feature is enabled by default, but you have configuration options that provide you with choices for working with ATS.
-For details on ATS, see [](https://marketing.adobe.com/resources/help/en_US/mobile/ios/app_transport_security.html).
+For details on ATS, see [App Transport Security.](https://marketing.adobe.com/resources/help/en_US/mobile/ios/app_transport_security.html)

 * **Provide the following capabilities in your media player:**